-Forgive me, Gwynneth, for taking your name in vain, she pleaded silently, and with a rueful smile, as she went to collect her own outdoor garments.
+Forgive me, Gwynneth, for taking your name in vain, she pleaded with a rueful smile, as she went to collect her own outdoor garments.

 They had decided, the night before, that if the first day was fine they would cross the lake in one of the steamers and visit …vian over in France, for it might rain the other days.
-It was perfect autumn weather, the sky a clear blue, the air crisp and still.
+It was perfect autumn weather, the sky a clear blue and the air crisp and still.
 It promised to be a very smooth half-hour crossing.

 Miss Knowles stood outside on the top deck, captivated by a much better view of the town of Lausanne as they pulled away from the shore.
-The town spans several hills and developed above the lake in a succession of compact, south facing terraces which were now vibrant with trees and flowers, even on this bright, autumnal day.
-The leaves glowed red and brown and gold in the sunlight.
+The town spanned several hills and crept above the lake in a succession of south-facing terraces, which were now vibrant with trees and flowers, even on this autumnal day.
+The leaves glowed red, brown and gold in the sunlight.

 When they trooped off the boat at …vian-les-Bains, known by poets as ‘the pearl of Lake Geneva’, Vivien remarked how attractive it was on the lakefront.